TreMila/Q1/SaIE-extened labels.md

 # Extened Labels in CASIE dataset
-The first column lists the original labels, the second column presents the expanded labels corresponding to the original labels, the third column shows the performance (F1 score) of the expanded labels on the test set, and the fourth column indicates the semantic consistency by human，which between the original labels and their corresponding extended labels (where 0 indicates semantic inconsistency and 1 indicates semantic consistency).
+The first column lists the original labels, the second column presents the extended labels corresponding to the original labels, the third column shows the performance (F1 score) of the extended labels on the test set, and the fourth column indicates the semantic consistency by human，which between the original labels and their corresponding extended labels (where 0 indicates semantic inconsistency and 1 indicates semantic consistency).
 | Original Event Labels  | Extended Event Labels             | F1 （%） | Semantic Consistency |
 |------------------------|-----------------------------------|----------|----------------------|
 | data breach            | steal                             | 72.73%   | 0                    |